bkayser/cleansweep/README.md

 into an unsafe territory.
 The script will pause for 5 minutes and only start once the corresponding metric goes back down to 90% of the specified threshold.

+Note: You will need process privileges to be able to see the history list and replication client privileges to monitor the replication lag.

 ### Logging and monitoring progress